 And yes, I was a typical teenager.
 I commend my mother for not throwing me out of a moving vehicle when she had the chance.
 You only think I’m kidding.
 That actually happened.

 The car we had was pretty beat up.
-It was not fancy or had auto lock and I would sometimes forget to lock it.
+It was not fancy, nor did it have auto lock, and I would sometimes forget to lock it.
 I lean on the car door a lot when I’m in the passenger seat.
 I leaned strongly and the door opened and the seatbelt held me somewhat in but not all the way.
 Mom’s arm reached out for my shirt and grabbed me.
 And there’s more than one incident like that because I am, no joke, accident prone.
 And I’m invisible so even someone backing out of a parking spot has the tendency to hit (nudge?
 At that speed, it’s kind of like a nudge) me.

 But back on topic, talking about the unpleasantness, not just about my father, but life overall, it helped me realize when enough was enough, that it wasn’t right, that emotional abuse was just as bad as physical abuse.
 I bore the emotional abuse from my father for as long as I could in the hope that, one day, he would change.